albusfangautonomy/control_notes/notes/tips.md

 7. **Dominant Poles** are typically those with the **smallest damping** since the impulse response of poles with larger real parts quickly disappears.

 ---

-## LQG and Extended Kalman Tips

-1. An LQG controller does not have any guarantee on robustness.

-2. LQR and LQR solves an Algebraic Riccati Equation to calculate an analytical solution to the problem given Q and R.

-3. If the system is observable, LQE can deduce all states from a few measurable states.
-Degrees of observability would be helpful when desining an observer.

----